Muditā is about joy

 Many forms of therapy can center flaws, short-comings, and suffering.
 I strongly believe that cultivating joy and gratitude is an important part of the therapeutic model and a fundamental skill to practice every day.

-I commonly have clients explore something intentionally joyful they have done for themselves today.
+I commonly have clients explore something intentionally joyful they have or can do for themselves that day to remind them that joy is every where we look no matter how small

 Theoretical Orientations